pkhead/love-haxe-wrappergen/README.md

-# LOVE for Haxe
+# LÖVE for Haxe
 This is an updated fork of the original [love-haxe-wrappergen][] by bartbes.
-It uses the awesome [love-api][] project, which provides a Lua tables representation of the LOVE documentation, to generate Haxe wrappers.
+It uses the awesome [love-api][] project, which provides a Lua tables representation of the LÖVE documentation, to generate Haxe wrappers.

-This project is currently only tested to work on LOVE 11.5.
+This project is currently only tested to work on LÖVE 11.5.

 [love-api]: https://github.com/love2d-community/love-api
 [love-haxe-wrappergen]: https://github.com/bartbes/love-haxe-wrappergen